-It is usual that there are issues to be agreed and enquiries to be answered between ourselves and the Buyer's Solicitor before the Contracts are signed by the Buyer and returned to us.
+NOTE: Do remember, however, that it is usual that issues have to be discussed and agreed and enquiries to be answered between ourselves and the Buyer's Solicitor before the Contracts are signed.

 Warning: The Buyer's Solicitor will invariably try to amend some of the Contract terms on their client's behalf e.g. they may attempt to extend the time the Buyer has to get loan approval; postpone the closing (or indeed make it an earlier closing date); they may require clarification on the title or Planning Permission documents.